There are many different degrees and qualities of panoramic seeing and listening, just as there are with focused seeing and listening.

 To realise that you can turn it on any time, without doing anything to prepare for it.

-A few seconds is long enough to interrupt any repetitive thought which you feel stuck on.
+A few seconds is long enough to interrupt any repetitive thought.

 All human babies do it.
 It's easy, natural, it's a human birthright.
 Short regular periods of stimulation act as a catalyst: A minute a day is the best way to tell your subconscious "it's time to remember".